snsaleh1/project2/README.md

 - AAU I want to be able to log into my profile
 - AAU I want to be able to see all of my family's events and who created each event
 - AAU I want to be able to create an event myself
-- AAU I want to be able to choose a specific location and present it as the "Where" for the event
 - AAU I want to be able to delete an event because I am the king/queen of the family
 - AAU I want to be able to navigate to a page that shows all of the event details.